TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     routes:

 	This is a key-value object that maps destinations to gateways.
 These will be set as static routes in the VM.
 The destinations can be either IPs or subnets in CIDR form.
-The gateways can either be IP addresses, or can be of the form "nics[0]", which specifies a link-local route on the numbered nic in that VM's nics array (the first nic is 0).
-As an
+The gateways can either be IP addresses, or can be of the form "nics[0]" or "macs[aa:bb:cc:12:34:56]".
+Using nics[] or macs[] specifies a link-local route.
+When using nics[] the IP of the numbered nic in that VM's nics array (the first nic is 0) is used.
+When using macs[] the IP of the nic with the matching mac address in that VM's nic array is used.
+As an example:
-        example:

             {
                 "10.2.2.0/24": "10.2.1.1",
-                "10.3.0.1": "nics[1]"
+                "10.3.0.1": "nics[1]",
+                "10.4.0.1": "macs[aa:bb:cc:12:34:56]"
             }

-        This sets two static routes: to the 10.2.2.0/24 subnet with a gateway of 10.2.1.1, and a link-local route to the host 10.3.0.1 over the VM's second nic.
+	This sets three static routes: to the 10.2.2.0/24 subnet with a gateway of 10.2.1.1, a link-local route to the host 10.3.0.1 over the VM's second nic, and a link-local route to the host 10.4.0.1 over the VM's nic with the corresponding mac address.

         type: object
         vmtype: OS